david89/self-driving-car-traffic-sign-classifier/writeup/document.md

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used simple Python methods to calculate summary statistics of the traffic signs data set like:

-* The size of training set is ?
+* The size of training set is 34799
-* The size of the validation set is ?
+* The size of the validation set is 4410
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data ...

-![alt text][image1]
+![Train distribution][./train_distribution.png]
+![Validation distribution][./validation_distribution.png]
+![Test distribution][./test_distribution.png]

+As you can see, the distribution of the training, validation and testing sets are similar.
+However, it's worth noticing that some labels don't contain a high number of samples.
+For example, the label 0 only contains 180 samples in the training set, while others contain magnitudes more.
+Therefore, we may need to collect or generate more data if we a model that will be able to classify those labels with low frequency, with enough precision.

 ### Design and Test a Model Architecture